 Hey there, Internet.

 Agnosticism, at the end of the day, is just a word.
 It is not an identity, it is not an ideology, and it is not a way of life.
-It is a label that we can either choose---or not choose---to describe ourselves with.
-Presumably, you might choose to describe yourself as an agnostic atheist because it reasonably expresses your personal stance on the subject of God.
-If, however, such a label were to imply certain logical absurdities, then surely you would like to know about them, wouldn't you?
-No one wants to run around defending ideas that have long-since been discredited, and agnostics are no exception.
-So if it's all the same to you, I'd like to present the many philosophical problems with agnostic atheism so that we can stop embarrassing ourselves in the defense of bad ideas.
-I promise, if you'll just indulge me for a few moments and think about the arguments, you’ll begin to see that agnostic atheism is hardly the rigorous philosophical stance that countless influencers would have you believe.
+It is a label that we can either choose, or not choose, to describe ourselves with.
+Presumably, you might choose to describe yourself as an agnostic atheist because it reasonably articulates your personal stance on the subject of God.
+That's fine.
+If, however, such a label were to imply certain logical absurdities of which you were unaware, then surely you would like to know about them, wouldn’t you?
+No one wants to run around spreading confused misinformation, and I would like to think that agnostic atheists are no exception.
+So if it’s all the same to you, I’d like to explain the many philosophical problems with agnostic atheism so that we can stop confusing each other with bad ideas.
+I promise, if you’ll just indulge me for a few moments and think honestly about the arguments, you’ll begin to see that agnostic atheism is not the rigorous philosophical concept that popular influencers would have you believe.

 Right then.
 Think we can call get on board with that?
 Great.
 Now let’s kick things off by asking ourselves a very simple question: